 Causation – You will need to demonstrate that the defendant’s breach of duty resulted in the crash that caused your injuries.
 If there is any question about this factor, your attorney can call upon engineers and experts to make your case.

-Damages – Finally, you will need to prove that you suffered damages (economic and noneconomic) as a result of your injuries.
+Damages – Finally, you will need to prove that you suffered damages (economic and non-economic) as a result of your injuries.

 In order to make a successful personal injury claim, you will need to prove that the other driver was negligent.
 In a distracted driving accident case, this means you will need to prove that the at-fault driver was distracted.
 In some cases, the at-fault driver will be issued a citation for texting and driving at the time the police respond to the accident.
 This will likely be noted in the police accident report.

 A distracted driver might fail to slow down in time to avoid hitting the car in front of them.
 They might fail to notice a pedestrian or bicyclist at an intersection.
 They might run a red light and collide with an oncoming vehicle.
 They might drift out of their lane and hit another driver head-on.
-All of these types of collisions can result in serious, catastrophic injuries.
+All of these types of collisions can result in catastrophic injuries.

 Common injuries sustained in a distracted driving car accident include:

-Broken bones – The impact of a car crash can result in broken bones including arm, leg, rib, collarbone, and other fractures.
+Broken bones – The impact of a car crash can result in broken bones, including arm, leg, rib, collarbone, and other fractures.
 Broken bones are not only extremely painful, but they can also require multiple expensive surgeries and can even cause internal damage.
 Pedestrians, motorcycle riders, and cyclists, who lack the protection of a vehicle, are especially vulnerable to these types of injuries.

 Neck and back injuries – The force of a crash frequently results in neck and back pain.
 Some accident victims don’t experience the full effects of a neck and back injury until days after the crash.
 Neck and back pain can be debilitating and lead to loss of mobility.
-Costly spinal surgery and extensive time off of work can be involved in recovery from a back injury.
+Costly spinal surgery and extensive time off work can be involved in recovery from a back injury.

 Economic damages in a Hazleton car accident include financial losses like medical bills, hospital stays, prescription medicine, lost wages, and lost earning power.